google/fonts/cc-by-sa/knowledge/modules/readability_and_accessibility/lessons/how_type_influences_readability/content.md

 </figure>

-This process is too complex for the goals of this article, but a wealth of academic literature is available to learn about this (see [this article](https://visionlab.neuroscience.barnard.edu/sites/default/files/content/Yeatman%2C%20White_Annual%20Review%20of%20Vision%20Science_2021.pdf) for a recent review).
+This process is too complex for the goals of this article, but a wealth of academic literature is available if you're interested in learning more (see [this article](https://visionlab.neuroscience.barnard.edu/sites/default/files/content/Yeatman%2C%20White_Annual%20Review%20of%20Vision%20Science_2021.pdf) for a recent review).
 The incredible range of individual differences in the ability to process written text, both in typical and atypical readers (e.g. low-vision patients, dyslexia in its multiple forms, etc.) are proxies of the complexity of our cognitive and neural machinery supporting the act of Reading.
 Every little road bump at each point of this processing hierarchy would generate a different reading style and propagate to a broad range of limitations of the reading experience.

 There are several free tools that provide the ability to see how your typography will look to people with varying color vision capabilities.
 Visit [Material Design Accessibility Color Contrast Guidelines](https://m3.material.io/foundations/accessible-design/patterns), [Material Design Color and Accessibility,](https://m3.material.io/styles/color/the-color-system/accessibility) [The Perception of Color](https://www.britannica.com/science/color/The-perception-of-colour), and [Colour Blindness Awareness](https://www.colourblindawareness.org/colour-blindness/types-of-colour-blindness/).
-To see what the 3 main  types of color blindness look like, try out the [Chromatic Vision Simulator](https://play.google.com/store/apps/details?id=asada0.android.cvsimulator&hl=en_US&gl=US) application.
+To see what the three main types of color blindness look like, try out the [Chromatic Vision Simulator](https://play.google.com/store/apps/details?id=asada0.android.cvsimulator&hl=en_US&gl=US) application.
 To see if your choice of background and text colors meet color contrast guidelines, try the free [WebAIM contrast checker](https://webaim.org/resources/contrastchecker/) tool.

 ## Learning to read

-Written language is a complex code that we learn where combinations of letters, or characters, systematically represent certain sounds.
+Written language is a complex code in which combinations of letters, or characters, systematically represent certain sounds.

 For children, learning to read normally starts with becoming aware of how words sound, known as phonological processing.
 This awareness is coupled with matching sounds and letters.
 A beginner English reader learns the connections between the 26 letters of the alphabet and the approximately 44 sounds of spoken English (the phonemes).
 Learners actively explore different ways of reading as they become expert readers.
 Successful readers build the ability to recognize most words automatically and read fluently, by paying attention to grammar, punctuation, and sentence structure.

-Adults who are learning a new language or a new [script (writing system)](https://fonts.google.com/knowledge/glossary/script_writing_system) go through a similar process of learning the relationship between the symbols, sounds, and syntax for constructing relationships between ideas.
-People who are learning to read are often simultaneously learning to write.
+Adults  learning a new language or a new [script (writing system)](https://fonts.google.com/knowledge/glossary/script_writing_system) go through a similar process of learning the relationship between the symbols, sounds, and syntax for constructing relationships between ideas.
+People  learning to read are often simultaneously learning to write.
 As people learn to read and recognize words, they practice producing letters and words in written form.

 To choose a typeface that supports people learning to read and write, find out if there are any fonts that are approved by local educational authorities, such as the [Foundation Fonts for Australian Schools](https://fonts.googleblog.com/) and [Japanese Universal Design fonts](https://fonts.googleblog.com/2022/04/morisawa-biz-universal-design-ud.html).

 ## Reading words for labels, titles, sentences, and paragraphs

-The heart of typography focuses on the reader’s interactions with the words as they are seen and not the meanings of the words.
+The heart of typography focuses on the reader’s interactions with the words as they are seen, not the meanings of the words.
 Readability is a combination of typography (how words appear on screen or in print) and the actual difficulty and meanings of the words.
 For expert readers, word recognition and legibility happen at the same time.
 Sometimes people recognize a word before they recognize the letters in the word!
 Cognitive psychologists call this the “[word superiority effect.](https://en.wikipedia.org/wiki/Word_superiority_effect)” The outline shape of words in lowercase text are more distinctive than the outline in uppercase letters.
 This may also explain why people read Latin texts in lowercase faster than in uppercase and frequently prefer to read in lowercase.

 <figure>